Skip to main content

 How Debitura detects existing clients

-Debitura matches the submitted email addresses against existing accounts using domain-based and exact-email matching.
+Debitura matches the submitted email addresses against existing accounts using exact-email matching — domain-suffix matching is intentionally disabled for this endpoint.
 If a match is found and the user isn't already linked to your partnership, you get a 409 with an approval URL.

 ClientExistsNeedsLinking